- Doctor: All GP Partners

 For Doctors – it is agreed in 2007, that as long as the practice receives Doctor Locum payments from the CCG via PCSE, then the practice will top up this SMP/MA and pay to the Doctor the lowest of either, the weekly locum re-imbursement & SMP/MA amount or the employee weekly gross salary.
 SMP/MA are at a practice cost so is included in the locum re-imbursement.
 If there is no locum re-imbursement paid to the practice, then the employee will only receive SMP / MA if entitled to do so at that time

-Paternity leave: eligible employees (farther) whose babies are due or born on or after 6 April 2003 can take up to two weeks paid leave to care for the new baby and support the mother.
+Paternity leave: eligible employees (father) whose babies are due or born on or after 6 April 2003 can take up to two weeks paid leave to care for the new baby and support the mother.

 Parental leave: employees (both mother & father) who have completed one year’s service with their employer are entitled to up to thirteen weeks unpaid parental leave to care for their child.
 The leave can usually be taken up to five years from the date of birth: in the case of parents of disabled children, they can take up to eighteen weeks leave up to the child’s 18th birthday.

-Staff is initially entitled to 3 days compassionate paid leave on the occasion of the death or for the period (or up to the 3 days) of a serious illness/accident acute hospital admission, of a close family member(s).
+Staff are initially entitled to 3 days compassionate paid leave on the occasion of the death or for the period (or up to the 3 days) of a serious illness/accident acute hospital admission, of a close family member(s).
 The manager, or a practice partner in the manager’s absence, can agree up to a further 2 days.
 A family member is identified as for compassionate leave as a mother, father, children, partner or grandparents only.
 Any other compassionate leave will be at the discretion of the Manager (or a practice partner in their absence), and will be as unpaid.
 Alternatively or as addition to, the employee can use any unused annual leave, and/or accrued TIL.

 This section only applies to the GP Partners.
 This is a GP Partners’ agreement.
 For all other staff, please see the FAQ section below.